To feel the warm thrill of confusion, that space cadet glow

-- Crucified Hero Shot: In the film, after the scene for "One of My Turns" and going directly into "Don't Leave Me Now", Pink is in a pool stretched out like this with one of his arms bleeding.
+- Crucified Hero Shot: In the film, after the scene for "One of My Turns" and going directly into "Don't Leave Me Now", Pink is in a pool stretched out like this with one of his hands bleeding.

 - Darker and Edgier: The Wall is arguably Pink Floyd's overall darkest album (depending on how you score Animals and The Final Cut), with a pervasive feeling of cynicism and despair permeating throughout both the lyrics and the music itself.

 - The second "In the Flesh" is darker than the first (titled "In the Flesh?"), in that Pink has gone fascist (or is hiding behind a fascist persona, as hinted by the singer) and is now ready to wage war against the world that made him that way.
 Also, in the first one, after the line, "So you thought you might like to go to the show," there is the sound of someone singing, "Do do do do."
 The second version replaces the vocal with an instrumental part, suggesting a lack of humanity.